GLOBAL MARKETS-Dollar, bond yields gain after Fed minutes

 Treasuries also were pressured by Alibaba Group Holding's expected $8 billion corporate bond deal, traders said, as asset managers sold Treasuries to make way for that debt.

-Oil prices fell for a third straight day after the Fed's uncertain U.S. economic outlook last month erased early gains made on speculation that the Organization of Petroleum Exporting Countries will cut production next week.
+Brent initially oil gained and rose above $79 a barrel on speculation the Organization of the Petroleum Exporting Countries may act when it meets next week to stabilize prices that have fallen by almost one-third in five months.

+However, gains were trimmed after weekly U.S. government data showed a rise in crude inventories and the Fed minutes were released.

 Brent fell 37 cents at $78.10 a barrel.
 U.S. crude settled down 3 cents at $74.58 a barrel.
-(Additional reporting by Nigel Stephenson, Marc Jones, Anirban Nag and Atul Prakash in London, Hideyuki Sano in Tokyo and Blaise Robinson in Paris; Editing by James Dalgleish, Chizu Nomiyama and Leslie Adler)
+(Additional reporting by Nigel Stephenson, Marc Jones, Anirban Nag and Atul Prakash in London, Hideyuki Sano in Tokyo and Blaise Robinson in Paris; Editing by James Dalgleish and Chizu Nomiyama)

 May 1 The following are the top stories in the Financial Times.
 Reuters has not verified these stories and does not vouch for their accuracy.